OnkarBhattacharya/PortfolioForge/README.md

 - **Description:** This is the core intelligent feature of the platform.
 Users can upload their CV in PDF or image format.
 An advanced AI agent analyzes both the document's text and its visual layout to accurately extract structured data, including contact information, work experience, education, skills, and even infers the user's profession (e.g., "Software Engineer," "Graphic Designer").
 - **Implementation:**
   - **Genkit & Gemini 1.5 Pro:** A powerful Genkit flow in `src/ai/flows/cv-parser.ts` leverages the multi-modal capabilities of the Google Gemini 1.5 Pro model.
-  - **Client-Side Pre-processing:** The frontend (`src/app/import-data/page.tsx`) converts the uploaded PDF into an image data URI before sending it to the backend.
-This allows the AI to "see" the CV as a human would.
+  - **Client-Side Pre-processing:** The frontend (`src/app/import-data/page.tsx`) converts the uploaded file into a data URI before sending it to the backend.
   - **API Route:** The `/api/cv-parser` endpoint handles the request, invokes the Genkit flow, and saves the structured data to the user's profile in Firestore.

 ### 3. AI Content Co-pilot